huiwen-goy/connect2-multidomain/README.md

 # connect2-multidomain

 This is the project where we did a second round of data collection from the Connect pool that did the original stigma-related survey.
-This survey was done in Qualtrics, and included questions on multiple domains of health (sensory, cognitive, physical, mental and psychosocial), as well as measures of social participation and general- and health-specific quality of life.
-A majority of participants agreed to let us access their Connect clinic data, which included a full audiogram and information on hearing aid uptake.
+This survey was done in Qualtrics, and included questions on multiple domains of health (sensory, cognitive, physical, mental and psychosocial), as well as measures of social participation and general- and domain-specific quality of life.
+The majority of participants agreed to let us access their Connect clinic data, which included a full audiogram and information on hearing aid uptake.

 The Rmd file contains the code for: merging Qualtrics data with Connect data; recoding and creating new variables; a bit of cleaning (for year of birth), and descriptive plots comparing the three groups on aspects of health and well-being.
 The new variables are the "scored" versions compiled from individual items (see information in the Refs folder).